nehathorat18/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 Kernel is the heart of Linux, meaning the core component which only interacts with hardware.

 ### User Space
-User space is a protected memory area where all non-kernel user programs, applications, and most system libraries execute with limited privileges.
+User space is a protected memory area where all non-kernel user programs, applications and most system libraries execute with limited privileges.

 ### Init / systemd
 When we start any Linux machine, the first process that runs is called init, and it runs as PID 1.